byunw/byunw.github.io/multivariable-calculus.md

 is not a bijective function (A function has to be both injective and surjective to be a bijective function).

 ## Function Composition
-Let's assume two functions f: X->Y and g: Y->Z and the codomain of f and the domain of g are the same sets. we define g ∘ f: X -> Z as the following: g(f(x)).
+Let's assume two functions f: X->Y and g: Y->Z. we define g ∘ f: X -> Z as the following: g(f(x)).

 ## Inverse Function
 Given a function f with domain D and range R, it's inverse function $f^{-1}$ has the domain R and range D such that